The Council's Constitution indicates that citizens have the right to:

 Speaking at Area Planning Sub-Committees

 Members of the public have the right to speak on certain planning applications being considered by the Council's East, North and West Area Planning Sub-Committees.
-Find out more here.
+Find out more about speaking.

 Making a Representation Against a Licensing Application